Share the Keys BRHS Auditorium 2/20/2019

 The events at each school are fully funded through a NJEA PRIDE grant on behalf of the BREA.
 The NJEA PRIDE program was created to help to strengthen the community support and involvement in education and celebrate in the successes of public education.
 The BREA sponsors events throughout the entire year on school and district levels from our involvement in club activities, Special Olympics, Teacher for a Day, and many more.

 Special Olympics at Basilone Field

-Teachers passed out orange slices and water bottles to student athletes.
+On May 5th, 2018 teachers passed out orange slices, water bottles, and insulated lunch bags as a gift to student athletes.
 Other teachers were involved as one-on-one volunteers, timers or award givers.